enpiicom/wp-plugin-enpii-base/dev-docs/02-development-logs.md

 - Allow to use the artful Laravel `php artisan <command> <options>` with the usage of wp-cli `wp enpii-base artisan <command> <options>`
 - Adding Telescope and Tinker to the wp_app to provides the wonderful debug tools from Laravel.
 - We use the event plugin activation to fire an ajax request on the `wp-admin` to setup everything we need to use wp_app, from copying the assets, running the migrations, creating needed folders ...
-- We found a way to make EnpiiBase load only once even when there's a EnpiiBase plugin activated and many other plugins, themes use EnpiiBase as a composer package.
-We need to keep a very good compability when we update the plugin EnpiiBase later.
+- We found a way to make Enpii Base load only once even when there's a Enpii Base plugin activated and many other plugins, themes use Enpii Base as a composer package.
+We need to keep a very good compability when we update the plugin Enpii Base later.
-- Ideally, we want the WordPress setup to have EnpiiBase as a Must Use plugin (mu plugin) then other plugins and themes use classes, tools from it.
+- Ideally, we want the WordPress setup to have Enpii Base as a Must Use plugin (mu plugin) then other plugins and themes use classes, tools from it.
 - We use phpcs rules from WordPress VIP team and use the WordPress code style and naming convention (snake_eyes).

 ### Adding more Laravel features to the plugin